symfony/symfony-docs/validation/custom_constraint.rst

 .. note::

-    The ``@Annotation`` annotation is necessary for this new constraint in order to make it available for use in classes via annotations.
+    The ``@Annotation`` annotation is necessary for this new constraint to make it available for use in classes via annotations.
     Options for your constraint are represented as public properties on the constraint class.